Gorda Ridge: Seismicity

-Due to the Gorda Ridge's proximity to the Mendocino Triple Junction, the area experiences a significant amount of seismic activity.
-The majority of activity is seen on the Gorda Plate, however some occurs on the ridge itself.
-Most events are generated by the divergence of the Pacific Plate and the Gorda Plate.
-Since 1983 there have been approximately 80 magnitude 3 earthquakes happening at this location every year.
+Due to the Gorda Ridge's proximity to the Mendocino triple junction, the area experiences a significant amount of seismic activity.
+The majority of activity is seen on the Gorda plate, however some occurs on the ridge itself.
+Most events are generated by the divergence of the Pacific plate and the Gorda plate.
+Since 1983, there have been approximately eighty magnitude-3 earthquakes at this location each year.

 1996 eruption

-On 28 February 1996 the northern segment of the Gorda Ridge (42 40'N 126 48'W) experienced a burst of seismic activity, which lasted roughly three weeks.
-Concurrent with seismicity were a series of slow volcanic eruptions (1–10 m3/sec), forming thick flows of pillow basalt.
-These pillow basalts are thickest to the north, indicating this region's activity lasted longer than the other portions of the ridge.
-The estimated volume of erupted magma during this event is 18x106 m3, forming a blanket of new oceanic crust, averaging 75 m thick.
+On February 28, 1996, the northern segment of the Gorda Ridge experienced a burst of seismic activity, lasting roughly three weeks.
+Concurrent with seismicity were a series of slow volcanic eruptions (1 to 10 m3/sec), forming thick flows of pillow basalt.
+These pillow basalts are thickest to the north, indicating that this region's activity lasted longer than that in other portions of the ridge.
+The estimated volume of magma erupted during this event is 18x106 m3, forming a blanket of new oceanic crust, averaging 75 m thick.

-Axial Valley
+Axial valley

-Unlike other intermediate spreading centers, the Gorda Ridge has a large rift valley, which is typically seen in areas of slow spreading centers.
-This is caused by the oceanic crust beneath the ridge being thinner and mantle temperatures being cooler than most intermediate spreading centers.
+Unlike most intermediate spreading centers, the Gorda Ridge has a large rift valley, which is typically seen in areas of slow spreading centers.
+This is caused by the oceanic crust beneath the ridge being thinner, and mantle temperatures being cooler than other intermediate spreading centers.
 The Gorda Ridge has an average depth of 3000 m, with a few locations reaching depths of 3500 m.
 The walls of this valley are steep, in most cases giving a vertical relief of over 1000 m.
 The floor of the southern ridge valley has been filled in with roughly 1000 m of sediment from the continental margin, mostly delivered by turbidity currents.
-The central ridge valley contains exposed basalt, and the northern ridge valley has a light sediment covering.
+The central ridge valley contains exposed basalt, and the northern ridge valley has a light covering of sediment.